hacdias/hacdias.com/content/posts/2022/12/25/the-island-of-missing-trees/index.md

 Here are some citations:

-> I am a Ficus carica, known as the edible common fig, though I can assure you there’s nothing common about me.
+> I am a *Ficus carica*, known as the edible common fig, though I can assure you there’s nothing common about me.

 > They know, deep within, that when you save a fig tree from a storm, it is someone’s memory you are saving.

 > I know what you are thinking.
-How could I, an ordinary Ficus carica, possibly be in love with a Homo sapiens?
+How could I, an ordinary *Ficus carica*, possibly be in love with a Homo sapiens?
 I get it, I’m no beauty.

 > Adam and Eve yielded to the allure of a fig, the fruit of temptation, desire and passion, not some crunchy apple.